Bigi-Med/C-compiler/README.md

 A C compiler written purely in javascript

-Don't know why but using commonJS syntaxe for managing modules
+Using commonJS syntaxe for managing modules

 What's DONE:
 LEXICAL ANALYSIS: tokenize.js